 As part of the event, there has always been a workshop programme about practical and political topics related to seeds and biodiversity.
 Reclaim the Seeds was created as a protest against the planned revision of the EU seed law.
 This new law has been stopped, but the popular event is still used to raise more awareness about the role of large corporations and patents.

 ASEED has been involved in the organisation of each Reclaim the Seeds event, always alongside local people and organisations.
 This year alone we had people from 10 different countries helping out with the preparations and during the day itself.
-This diversity was cause to write and publish this nonextensive overview of seed activities in several countries.
+This diversity was cause to write and publish this nonextensive overview of seed activities throughout the world.

 The Importance of Seed Diversity: